jxmot/website_template-no_bootstrap/README.md

 **IMPORTANT: This document is in "DRAFT", and needs to be updated.
 Most of the content is correct, but recent changes need to be incorporated.**

+**NOTE: The demonstration link below will point to a *current* version of this repository.
+It is used for testing changes so occasionally it may not work.**

 # Website Template - NO BOOTSTRAP

 I wanted a *basic*, *simple* and *working* website template.
 It had to have a navigation bar and be *responsive*... it seems that everyone has a different definition of what *resposive* actually means.